chandlerc/blog/content/posts/little_things_1_access.md

 These all make lots of sense, and seem much more satisfying.

-Then there is Go which uses the _case_ of the name to determine the visibility.
+Then there is Go which uses the _case_ of the name to determine the access level.
 I struggle with this one as I think the semantic difference here is far too important to convey with such a subtle distinction.
 But it does at least enforce naming convention consistency...
-Still, personally, this is not my favorite
+Still, personally, this is not my favorite design:
-design:

 {{< code "/code/little_things/access_example.go" >}}